Annette’s Cowry Shell, Pseudozonaria annettae

 Annette’s Cowry Shell, Pseudozonaria annettae.
 Shell collected off the beach in the greater Bahía de los Ángeles area, Baja California, April 2014.
 Size: 4.8 cm (1.9 inches) x 2.7 cm (1.1 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

 Annette’s Cowries are found in shallow water in boulder and reef environments at depths up to 11 m (35 feet).
-They are found throughout the entire Sea of Cortez and along the west coast of mainland Mexico, and extend as far south as Peru.
-They have not been reported along the Pacific Coast of Baja.
+They are found throughout the entire Sea of Cortez and along the west coast of mainland Mexico, extending as far south as Peru.
+They have not been reported along the Pacific Coast of the Baja Peninsula.

 Synonyms include Cypraea annettae, Cypraea ferruginosa, and Cypraea sowerbyi.